 Here’s the thing.
-There is one simple factor behind almost every successful freelancer.
-I’m yet to meet a freelance writer (or any freelance professional) whose business is thriving, who doesn’t have this thing.
+There is one simple factor behind what makes a successful freelance writer.
+I’m yet to meet a freelancer of any description (writer, graphic designer, web developer – you name it) whose business is thriving, but who doesn’t have this thing.
 It’s not a tool or a qualification.
 It’s a quality.
 A characteristic.
 Something that you can hone and tune.
 Do you know what it is?

 I really believe that if there is a silver bullet to making a living as a freelance writer, this is it.